bavc/qctools/Docs/playback_filters.md

 ## Color Matrix

 Allows for playback in various color spaces, including BT.601, BT.709, SMPTE240M and FCC.
-The filter includes a **Reveal** slider so that the original image and a version interpretted through the selected color matrix may be shown side-by-side for review.
+The filter includes a **Reveal** slider so that the original image and a version interpreted through the selected color matrix may be shown side-by-side for review.

 ## Sample Range